Concerned about safety: first-time solo travel

 A few more suggestions or tips...
 I'd be careful on buses because they're often an opportunity for people with impure intentions.
 If your bag is out of sight it's an easy target so keep your important things with you.
 Also Ecuadorian buses do run into trouble - the older ones aren't maintained properly, and driving can be haphazard (I'm being kind), especially if it rains as roads can get washed out.
 So choose your bus company carefully.

 Another piece of advice is to stay away from the border with Colombia.
 It's full of armed personnel, and is used by guerillas and drug traffickers.
 It's not the kind of neighborhood you'd want to visit.

 In case you haven't done so yet have a read of some of the safety advice on this site: start with the page on Safe Travel for Women and fan out from there.

-Finally, to really get a taste of Ecuador, try some of the expat or local blogs or sites, like Life in Ecuador, BobNRox in Ecuador, Cotacachi Living or Ecuador Escape, to name a few.
+Finally, to really get a taste of Ecuador, try some of the expat or local blogs or sites, like Life in Ecuador, BobNRox in Ecuador, or Cotacachi Living, to name a few.
 Don't hesitate to write to the authors and ask questions.
 People who live abroad often understand the anxieties of travelers and may well be willing to help by answering local questions.